 Literary Games

-A fabulous stocking stuffer for your young bookworm, choose from dozens of styels of these magnetic bookmarks.
+A fabulous stocking stuffer for your young bookworm, choose from dozens of styles of these magnetic bookmarks.
 What’s your child’s thing?
 Cupcakes?
 Paris?
 Unicorns?
 Owls?
 Sloths?
 Skulls?
 Cats?
 Robots?
 There are i-clip magnetic bookmarks for that.

 35 Boxed Book sets for kids of all ages

-Boxed sets make for lovely gifts– find 35 fabulous boxed book sets for anyone on your list, from toddlers to teens.
+Boxed sets make for lovely gifts–find 35 fabulous boxed book sets for anyone on your list, from toddlers to teens.

-Picture book Treasuries
+Picture Book Treasuries

 Treasuries are an affordable way to introduce young readers to the best work of a wonderful author and/or illustrator.
 Some favorite picture book treasuries are listed here.

-Ideas for the read-aloud shelf
+Ideas for the Read-Aloud Shelf:

-Here’s a list of stocking stuffers and gift ideas that you can pull out when it’s read-aloud (or audio book) time, so that your kids will listen longer and better.
+Here’s a list of stocking stuffers and gift ideas that you can pull out when it’s read-aloud (or audiobook) time, so that your kids will listen longer and better.

 If you’re interested in finding out more about how many kids listen better when their hands are busy, listen to this episode of the Read-Aloud Revival podcast.